compromise-evident/Authorship/README.md

 17. **Physical difficulty-type-independent authentication** (feature 16; the core of Authorship is that keys being withheld is information.
-    Keys can also be solutions to (or proof of compromise for) anything physical, while the same hash and message system can be used to describe the next set of physical difficulties, their location, and other attributes.) <br>
+    Keys can also be solutions to (or proof of compromise for) anything physical, while a similar hash and message system can be used to describe the next set of physical difficulties, their location, and other attributes.) <br>

 * **Cryptographer's acknowledgement** - you may need to verify that your new number